-Excel Quotes Add-In has been broken recently due to changes in Microsoft's Quote Web Services.
-Please see this post for more information.
+4/19/2021: The Excel Quotes Add-In has been broken recently due to changes in Microsoft Excel.
+It seems the Excel Quotes Add-In has disappeared for some users.

 A long time ago, my team at Microsoft built an Excel plug-in to get stock quotes from MSN Money.
 It looked something like this: MSNStockQuote("MSFT","Last").

 Unfortunately Microsoft hasn't supported this plug-in for years :(

 While building MSMoneyQuotes, I reconginzed Excel was still lacking a decent Add-In to get quotes.
 So I built one!

 The Excel Add-In I developed uses Microsoft's own quote web services to retrieve quotes.
 Therefore it supports getting quotes for any securities that work on the MSN Money website and/or the Windows 10 Money app.
 I also added the ability to get cryptocurrency quotes using the CryptoCompare API.

 I have made it freely available from my website.
 However, I do accept donations which help offset the many hours put towards building, improving and supporting this software.

 After you've downloaded and installed the Add-In, please see my sample Excel file to see how this works!